scalacenter/scalafix/docs/rules/RemoveUnused.md

   compiler warnings do not fail the build before running Scalafix.
 If you are running 2.13.2 or later, you may keep `-Xfatal-warnings` by modifying how specific warnings are handled via `scalacOptions += "-Wconf:cat=unused:info"`.
+- This rule **can't work** yet on Scala 3 projects since the compiler option `warn-unused` is not yet available in Scala 3

 ## Examples